 You cannot create a branch from the Staging environment branch.
 You must push code changes from the Integration environment branch to the Staging environment branch.

 The Production environment runs your public-facing Magento single and multi-site storefronts.
 This environment runs on dedicated IaaS hardware featuring redundant, high-availability nodes for continuous access and failover protection for your customers.
 The Production environment includes all services in the Staging environment, plus the New Relic Infrastructure (NRI) service, which automatically connects with the application data and performance analytics to provide dynamic server monitoring.

 You cannot create a branch from the Production environment branch.
 You must push code changes from the Staging environment branch to the Production environment branch.

-Because of our unique, triple-redundant hardware, we can provide you with three gateway servers.
+Because of our unique, redundant hardware, we can provide you with three gateway servers.
 Most external services enable you to whitelist multiple IP addresses, so having more than one fixed IP address is not a problem.

 The three gateways map to the three servers in your Production environment cluster and retain static IP addresses.
 It is fully redundant and highly available at every level: